 - You Ate Too Much – If you ate before class, your body could be rejecting the food due to too much pressure on your digestive system.
 If you ate a large meal and feel like vomiting, it’s likely due to coiling your organs too much in your abdomen while that food digests.

-- How to fix: Eat a smaller meal before your class, something like an apple and nuts.
+- How to fix: Eat a smaller meal before your class, something like an apple, nuts, or a protein bar.
 Or eat your larger meal a few hours before class, but not right before.

 - You Didn’t Eat Enough – Conversely, if you haven’t eaten in days, your body may feel the increased impact of these intense movements.
 Your blood sugar is possibly too low, which can cause you to:

 - Feel Shaky

 - Experience increased heart rate or blood pressure

 - How to Fix: Eat a healthy protein snack about an hour or so before your class.
 Avoid meats and dairy, which digest slower and cause stomach pain as you stretch.
 If you plan to eat a full meal, give yourself 2-3 hours before the yoga session.